Lurker00/DX200-Firmware-Add-on/FirmwareUpdater/README.md

 ## Update firmware

+**WARNING:** Firmware update from bootable SD card is performed only when DX200 is not connected to a power supply or USB port.
+Charge it before starting firmware update!

 You need firmware update image file.
 For Android Oreo, iBasso provides `update.img` in its download.
 My firmware releases, to be used with RockChip FactoryTool (*not* files to be used with rkflashtool!), contain compatible `.img` file as well.

 1. Rename required `.img` file to `sdupdate.img`.
-2. Copy resulting `sdupdate.img` to the prepared bootable SD-card, confirming overwriting existing file.
+2. Copy resulting `sdupdate.img` to the prepared bootable SD-card, confirming to overwrite existing file.
 3. Safely remove (unmount) SD-card from the computer.
+4. Disconnnect DX200 from a charger or USB port (if it is connected).
-4. Turn DX200 off.
+5. Turn DX200 off.
-5. Insert SD-card into DX200.
+6. Insert SD-card into DX200.
-6. Turn DX200 on.
+7. Turn DX200 on.

 In a few seconds it should start updating the firmware.
 At the end, it will prompt you to remove the SD-card from the slot, and will continue update, and then boot the device.